mobbyliu/python-agents-examples/complex-agents/role-playing/README.md

 ## Technical Notes

-- The narrator uses a British accent for atmospheric storytelling
-- Combat agent speaks 10% faster for urgency
 - Both agents share chat context for continuity
 - State is preserved in UserData, not global variables
 - Agent switching is handled by returning the new agent instance